tewhey-lab/MPRAmodel_terra/README.md

 This fork is designed to facilitate the running of this pipeline on Terra.bio.
 To run the pipeline locally please see the original branch of the repository.

-MPRAmodel.R:
-      A series of functions to assist in analysis of MPRA count tables

 ## Arguments

 ### There are 3 files that this pipeline needs for input. <br>